 Five voluntary community sector organisations: Second Step, Missing Link, Off the Record and Nilaari Care employ staff in roles within the partnership including Recovery Navigators, Youth Transition workers, Mental Health Crisis workers, Facilitated Discharge workers, Early Intervention workers and Peer Support workers.

 Bristol Mental Health believes in being compassionate, accountable, innovative and efficient.
 We believe in encouraging staff, service users and carers to meet their full potential.
-We believe services should be joined up so that whenever you contact in Bristol Mental Health, you are put in touch with person who can help you.
+We believe services should be joined up so that whenever you contact Bristol Mental Health, you are put in touch with a person who can help you.

 Who is it for?

 Assessment & Recovery Team

 The assessment and recovery teams help adults in Bristol who need community mental health services to provide intensive support, irrespective of age or background.

 The crisis service supports anyone in Bristol who needs urgent mental health support.
 The service is available 24 hours a day, seven days a week to support and treat people experiencing a severe mental health or emotional crisis.
 Whatever a person’s need, the crisis team can decide the level of support they need and arrange the best response and care.